Sneha-Vinod-Agarwal/Sneha_Vinod_Agarwal_Test/Readme.md

 1. I created a new Java Project in Eclipse.
 2. I created a package named `mypackage`.
 3. I added four classes: `Problem1.java`, `Problem2.java`, `Problem3.java`, `Problem4.java`.
-4. I copied my code for each problem into its respective class file.
-5. I ran the classes individually to test and verify the output.
+4. I ran the classes individually to test and verify the output.

 ---